johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         1. Has Power But Won't Start
             > Where are the Estops and Safety Gates?
             > Pull out E-Stops and ensure that all safety gates are closed.
+            > Look at the lights on the safety relay(s) to be sure the safety circuit is in the (OK Ready To Run) state.
+            > Measure the voltage on the safety circuit and on the safety relay(s) to be sure the safety circuit is in the (OK Ready To Run) state.

             > Check the master relay which powers the system after all safety conditions have been met.
+            > Is the master relay getting signal from the safety relay(s)?
+            > Are all the contacts on the master relay closing?

             > Operate the control or switch for the desired behavior.
             > Then check the lights on the PLC.